ryandeussing/jimhopper/_recovered-memories/scientific-research.md

 Excerpt: "On the one hand, traumatized people remember too much; on the other hand, they remember too little . . . .
 The memories intrude when they are not wanted, in the form of nightmares, flashbacks, and behavioral reenactments.
 Yet the memories may not be accessible when they are wanted.
 Major parts of the story may be missing, and sometimes an entire event or series of events may be lost.
 We have by now a very large body of data indicating that trauma simultaneously enhances and impairs memory.
 How can we account for this?
 If traumatic events are (in the words of Robert J. Lifton) 'indelibly imprinted,' then how can they also be inaccessible to ordinary memory?"

 "When scientific observations present a paradox, one way of resolving the contradiction is to ignore selectively some of the data.
 Hence we find some authorities even today asserting that traumatic amnesia cannot possibly exist because, after all, traumatic events are strongly remembered.
 Fortunately for the enterprise of science, empirical observations do not go away simply because simplistic theories fail to explain them.
 On the contrary, I believe that some of the most important discoveries arise from attempts to understand apparent paradoxes of this kind.
 I would like to offer two theoretical constructs that may help us clarify and organize our thinking in this area.
-The first is the concept of state-dependent learning; the second is the distinction between storage and retrieval of memory....
+The first is the concept of state-dependent learning; the second is the distinction between storage and retrieval of memory….

 "When people are in a state of terror, attention is narrowed and perceptions are altered.
 Peripheral detail, context, and time sense fall away, while attention is strongly focused on central detail in the immediate present.
 When the focus of attention is extremely narrow, people may experience profound perceptual distortions, including insensitivity to pain, depersonalization, time slowing and amnesia.
-This is that state we call dissociation....
+This is that state we call dissociation….

 "Traumatic events have great power to elicit dissociative reactions.
 Some people dissociate spontaneously in response to terror.
 Others may learn to induce this state voluntarily, especially if they are exposed to traumatic events over and over.
 Political prisoners instruct one another in simple self-hypnosis techniques in order to withstand torture.
 In my clinical work with incest survivors, again and again I have heard how as children they taught themselves to enter a trance state.